SpencerY426/MS-Rewards-Agent/README.md

 # 1: AutoSearcher

-Automatically searches 30 times to gain 90 points. **Be sure to unblock popups in the top right corner** (right side of search bar). *Note: Lag my cause fewer than 30 complete searches performed.*
+Automatically searches 30 times to gain 90 points. **Be sure to unblock popups in the top right corner** (right side of search bar). *Note: Lag or network delay my cause fewer than 30 complete searches performed.*

 This is made possible by searching random values and opening thirty different search links.